 Unfortunately, this mistake included the second of the SCA’s submissions being overlooked along with 14 others.
 We were pleased that the Minutes of the meeting indicate that our submission was considered and reported in full detail and that several changes proposed by Shoreham were accepted.

 What’s Next ?

-An amendment to include the GWMP as a reference document to the MPS Planning Scheme has not yet been prepared.
+An amendment to include the GWMP as a reference document to the MPS Planning Scheme is under way.